Error Coin Questions?

 I also recommend buying the book "Strike It Rich With Pocket Change" by Ken Potter.
 That is a great reference on how to find valuable error and variety coins and distinguish them from more common errors and damage.
 World's Greatest Mint Errors by Mike Byers and 100 Greatest Errors are also interesting books about errors and the minting process.

-Here is a great free online magazine dedicated to mint errors: http://www.minterrornews.com
+Here is great free online magazine dedicated to mint errors: https://www. minterrornews.com

 From these groups you will learn a lot and meet other error enthusiasts.